Vali-98/ChatterUI/README.md

 #### Building an APK

-Requires Node.js, Java 17/21 SDK and Android SDK.
-Expo uses EAS to build apps which requires a Linux environment.

-1. Clone the repo.
-2. Rename the `eas.json.example` to `eas.json`.
-3. Modify `"ANDROID_SDK_ROOT"` to the directory of your Android SDK
-4. Run the following:
+Requires Node.js 20.19.4 or newer, Java 17/21, and the Android SDK.
+On Windows, the build script automatically detects Android Studio's bundled Java and the SDK in its standard location.
+Otherwise, set `JAVA_HOME` and `ANDROID_HOME`.

+Run the following to create an installable release APK locally:

 ```
 npm install
-eas build --platform android --local
+npm run build:android:apk
 ```

+The APK is written to `artifacts/ChatterUI-<version>.apk`.
+This local build does not require EAS or an Expo account.
+Android uses the standard debug signing key, so this APK is intended for direct installation and testing rather than Play Store publishing.

 ### IOS